tektutor/openshift-tekton-feb-2022/Day1/README.md

 I help organizations in setting up Production Grade OpenShift Cluster, many organizations hire me as a Freelance Consultant on need basis.

-In case you are looking for a Consultant, you know how to reach me now - jegan@tektutor.org
+In case you are looking for a Consultant, you know how to reach me now :sunglasses: - jegan@tektutor.org

 ## Understanding our Training Lab OpenShift Setup
 Our Training Lab is setup using User Provisioned Infrastructure, almost everything was performed manually.